alex1ozr/LearnDotNet/Interviews/Questions.DotNet_en.md

 2. Requests pipeline
 3. What is an HTTP client factory and why would we use it?
 4. What is a retry policy?
+5. Difference between HTTP 1.0 and HTTP 2.0
+   - What are the HTTP methods
+   - HTTP request caching methods